List of Teenage Mutant Ninja Turtles characters: Lita

+Metalhead

+Metalhead is a robotic Turtle that usually has some link with Donatello, either having been designed by him, or reprogrammed by him.

 Klunk

-Klunk is a stray ally cat Michaelango adopted and Klunk appears in the Mirage comics and the 2003 TV series.
-Klunk later appears in the IDW comics.
+Klunk is a stray ally cat Michaelango adopted.
+He has appeared in the Mirage comics, the 2003 animated series, and the IDW comics.

 Cudley the Transdimensional Cowlick

 Cudly the Transdimensional Cowlick is a giant cowhead with the ability to teleport and is an ally of the turtles.
 Cudly appeared in the Archies comics and later the IDW comics.

 Antagonists

 Foot Clan

-The Foot Clan is an evil ninja organization that is usually run by the Shredder.
+The Foot Clan is an evil ninja organization that is usually run by Shredder.

-The Shredder
+Shredder

 Shredder is the leader of the Foot Clan and arch-enemy of the Ninja Turtles.

 Karai

 Karai is a high-ranking member of the Foot Clan employed as Shredder's second-in-command and both an ally and enemy of the Ninja Turtles.